Ashfaq-Ahmed-Mohammed/Team-CourtLink/Sprint3/Sprint3.md

 For this, a request to the backend with user information will fetch all the booking details affiliated with that user.
 Performed Unit Testing on this component to make sure everything is working.

-## Work planned but not completed as part of Sprint 3:

-- **Implement booking functionality**
-  - **Reason**: The integration of the front end to the backend of current APIs and features took up most of the time.
-However,we have the APIS to handle the booking process ready.

 ## Unit Test Case Results:

 ## FROM SPRINT 2